 I'm sitting with the reminder that preparation doesn't prevent chaos—it just gives you a place to stand when it arrives.

 I'm also learning that not every connection can be clarified, no matter how much logic you bring to the table.
-And the restraint sometimes comes after mistakes, not before.
+And that restraint sometimes comes after mistakes, not before.

 Tonight wasn't perfect.